Normal Distribution Using Excel

 Problem 1: Suppose you are asked to calculate the chances that income of a randomly selected person will be less than 3000 dollars.
 It is known that the income levels are normally distributed with a mean of 3500 and standard deviation of 500.

-2. NORMDIST function returns the normal distribution for the specified mean and standard deviation
+2. The NORMDIST function is used to calculate the normal distribution for a given mean and standard deviation.

 Syntax: